Postgraduate research students

 View the Preparing for Virtual Viva Voce Examinations Guide (PDF).

-As of Monday 23 March 2020, we are waiving the requirement for a physical copy of the thesis to be submitted.
-Electronic copies will be accepted instead.
+As of Monday 23 March 2020, we require an electronic copy of your thesis.
 Please submit your electronic copy to firstname.lastname@example.org and copy in your supervisors and your faculty contact within the Research Degrees Office.

 All vivas are currently taking place remotely.
-Please see the guidance below.
+Please see the guidance above.

 You can submit your confirmation document electronically using the standard process.
-You may be able to arrange to hold your confirmation examination remotely.
+Arrangements will be made for your confirmation viva to be held remotely.
 Please liaise directly with your supervisor to make these arrangements.

 If you do not need to be on campus to continue with your research, and your supervisor agrees, we will support your decision to work remotely.